 There is no real reason why sweets of any nature need to be introduced before the age of two.
-However, once your child starts nursery school or playgroup, or spends time with other children on play dates or in day care, he may not agree!
+However, once your child starts nursery school or playgroup, or spends time with other children on play dates or in daycare, he may not agree!
 Peer pressure occurs in even the tiniest of tots, and most kids will want to eat what their friends are eating.

-There is no reason why you have to give in, and you can most certainly explain why you don’t want your toddle to eat certain foods, but the day of reckoning is on the horizon and he'll undoubtedly have his first tastes soon.
+There is no reason why you have to give in, and you can most certainly explain why you don’t want your toddler to eat certain foods, but the day of reckoning is on the horizon and he'll undoubtedly have his first tastes soon.
 For this reason, it’s a good idea to introduce them yourself, first, and to establish your family views on sweets.

-Some families have a “sweet” jar, and allow one after dinner on the weekend, perhaps, which gives a little one something to look forward to, and also makes it clear that they aren’t “everyday” foods.
+Some families have a “sweet” jar, and allow one after dinner on the weekend, perhaps, which gives a little one something to look forward to and also makes it clear that they aren’t “everyday” foods.